mastering-js/masteringjs.io/tutorials/mongoose/connection-status.md

-[Mongoose has a readyState property in the Connection route of the API](https://mongoosejs.com/docs/api/connection.html#connection_Connection-readyState) that is of type **property** and will return a number representing the current state of the connection, 0-4.
+[Mongoose connections have a `readyState` property](https://mongoosejs.com/docs/api/connection.html#connection_Connection-readyState) that contains a number representing the current state of the connection, 0-4.
 These states are as follows:

 - 0 = disconnected
 - 1 = connected